GitTrack/Documentation

 GitTrack Documentation

-Everything you need to seamlessly integrate GitHub with Discord.
-Get real-time notifications, manage repositories, and keep your team synchronized with your development workflow.
+Everything you need to connect GitHub with Discord.
+Get real-time notifications, manage repositories, and keep your team in sync with your development workflow.

 What is GitTrack?

-GitTrack is a powerful Discord bot that bridges your GitHub repositories with your Discord server.
-Get real-time notifications for pushes, pull requests, issues, releases, and workflow runs directly in your Discord channels.
-With advanced branch pattern matching and flexible configuration options, GitTrack keeps your team synchronized with your development workflow.
+GitTrack is a Discord bot that bridges your GitHub repositories with your Discord server.
+Get real-time notifications for pushes, pull requests, issues, releases, and workflow runs directly in your channels.
+With branch pattern matching and flexible event routing, GitTrack keeps every team member up to date.

 Installation